-Clause 55.06-4 Site services objectives

-Title & Objective Standards Standard Met/Standard Not Met/NA Standard B34 residential buildings should provide sufficient space ) and facilities for services to be installed and Standard met The dwellings provide sufficient space for facilities and mannamed eniclendy and economically. services to be installed, with bins, storage sheds, clothes lines and rainwater tanks delineated on the site layout plan.
-Bin and recycling enclosures, mailboxes and other site facilities should be adequate in size, V Standard met / Standard met durable, waterproof and blend in with the development.
-Bins, mailboxes and other site facilities are appropriately sized, and either hidden from view or at an acceptable height (mailboxes) to not dominate the public realm Bin and recycling enclosures should be located for convenient access by residents. ✓ Standard met Bins are located within the rear private open space of each dwelling, but not within the secluded private open space area and are easily accessed through the garage/car space. loxes should be provided and located for convenient access as required by Australia ✓ Standard met Post.
-The mailbox is appropriately located for convenient access as required by Australia Post Decision Guidelines The design response.
+Clause 55.06- Clause 55.06-4 Site services objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B34 The design and layout of dwellings and residential buildings should provide sufficient space ✓ Standard met (including easements where required) and facilities for services to be installed and maintained efficiently and economically.
+The dwellings provide sufficient space for facilities and services to be installed, with bins, storage sheds, clothes lines and rainwater tanks delineated on the site layout plan. facilities should be adequate in size, ✓ Standard met durable, waterproof and blend in with the development.
+Bins, mailboxes and other site facilities are appropriately sized, and either hidden from view or at an acceptable height (mailboxes) to not dominate the public realm Bin and recycling enclosures should be located for convenient access by residents. ✓ Standard met Bins are located within the rear private open space of each dwelling, but not within the secluded private open space area and are easily accessed through the garage/car space. oxes should be provided and located for convenient access as required by Australia ✓ Standard met Post The mailbox is appropriately located for convenient access as required by Australia Post Decision Guidelines The design response.
 The design response is considered appropriate.
 Objectives To ensure that site services can be installed and easily maintained.
 Objectives achieved To ensure that site facilities are accessible, adequate and attractive.
 Objectives achieved

-2.4 FINANCE AND BUDGET
+2.6 FINANCE AND BUDGET

-2.4.1 2018-19 Mid Year Budget Review
+2.6.1 2018-19 Mid Year Budget Review